Nolte: Media Fabricate 'Racist Outrage' Hoax About Disney's 'Little Mermaid' Casting

 And so on, and so forth…

-The good news is that like the media telling us the Hispanic George Zimmerman is white and all those hoax hate crimes, including the KKKids from KKKoington High School Hoax, all this fake news does is once again prove just how little racism there is America; how not-racist America truly is.
+The good news is that like the media telling us the Hispanic George Zimmerman is white and all those hoax hate crimes, including the KKKids from KKKovington High School Hoax, all this fake news does is once again prove just how little racism there is America; how not-racist America truly is.

-Because America is so not-racist, these idiots and serial liars have to fabricate racism.
+Because America is so not-racist, these idiots and serial liars have to fabricate racism — the same way they fabricated a “backlash” over Ocasio-Crazy’s college dancing.

 America is so not-racist that in an ocean of hundreds of millions of Twitter users, in order to pretend America is racist, in order to announce that “White Twitter” is racist, these lying demagogues were only able to find a handful of nobodies with no follower counts to manufacture this hoax, this faker-than-fake controversy.